Dr. Douglas W. Stoddard, Medical Director, Explains:

 - Tendon injuries

-Dr. Douglas Stoddard walks through the 4-step, stem cell injection therapy process that helps the body heal naturally from Arthritis, Meniscal Tears, ACL Tears, Tendon Injuries, Muscle Injuries, and other Chronic Ailments.
+Dr. Douglas Stoddard walks through the 4-step therapy process that helps the body heal naturally from Arthritis, Meniscal Tears, ACL Tears, Tendon Injuries, Muscle Injuries, and other Chronic Ailments.

 PRP (Platelet Rich Plasma) Injections